thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-02-01-art-a-hack-special-edition-cyfest.markdown

 ## Investigating AI in Criminal Justice

-During her work on Karen Palmer's RIOT project, ThoughtWorks employee Stephanie Weber researched the [role AI is playing in the criminal justice system](https://thoughtworksarts.io/blog/artificial-intelligence-criminal-justice-system/).
+During her work on Karen Palmer's RIOT project, Thoughtworks employee Stephanie Weber researched the [role AI is playing in the criminal justice system](https://thoughtworksarts.io/blog/artificial-intelligence-criminal-justice-system/).
 In Weber's write-up of the situation, she goes through topics of sentencing, risk of recidivism, and bias in automated systems, looking at the way AI is changing our perspectives on each topic.

 {% include image file='criminal-justice.jpg'
    caption='Image created by Stephanie Weber' %}

-Stephanie worked on Karen Palmer's residency project at ThoughtWorks as a researcher and software developer during 2017.
+Stephanie worked on Karen Palmer's residency project at Thoughtworks as a researcher and software developer during 2017.

-## Panels at ThoughtWorks Arts on Emotional AI Systems
+## Panels at Thoughtworks Arts on Emotional AI Systems

 The Volumetric Society ran a series of panels at ThoughtWork NYC on the general theme of artificial intelligence and emotion.
 Speakers included Patrick Levy-Rosenthal, CEO of EmoShape, Aaron Trucola of Three Form, and filmmaker Noah Hutton.